Copyright © Media Law International 2022. All Rights Reserved.

 Global Leaders in Media Law Practice

 Nestor Nestor Diculescu Kingston Petersen has its expertise in broadcasting, content distribution, publishing and advertising.
 Clients praise the team for its legal insight and responsiveness.
 “The firm’s lawyers demonstrate a high standard of advice, with particular knowledge of the Romanian television industry”, said one client.
-Led by Adina Chilim-Dumitriu, the team advises on complex cases connected with broadcasting agreements, advertising and related regulation, tax and corporate matters.
+The team advises on complex cases connected with broadcasting agreements, advertising and related regulation, tax and corporate matters.

 Bulboaca & Asociatii has notable expertise in the area of film and entertainment.
 TMT lawyers act for a multitude of local and international clients in cases of acquisitions and spectrum licensing.
 The team assists with the provision of electronic content in Romania via EU established entities in cases with cross-border components - involving data protection, e-commerce and advertising regulations.

-Popovici Nitu & Asociatii covers competition and regulatory aspects of media work with a broader focus on technology and telecoms.
-The team assists with copyright matters, data protection and privacy.
-Florian Nitu and Silviu Stoica are among the firm’s key media contacts who have detailed knowledge of distribution and e-commerce regulatory compliance.
+Popovici Nitu Stoica & Asociatii covers competition and regulatory aspects of media work with a broader focus on technology and telecoms.
+The firm’s media team assists with multiple copyright matters, data protection and privacy-related issues.
+Lawyers are praised by clients for having detailed knowledge of distribution and e-commerce regulatory compliance.

 With a communications emphasis, Buzescu Ca’s core focus is on digital media.
 The team has in-depth knowledge of satellite communications services, local television and electronic media.
 Team experience includes advice on the sale of assets and subscriber lists to a leading cable television, internet and voice services companies.
 In other work lawyers assisted a satellite operator, which provides television, radio, data and communications solutions on various operational matters.

 With presence spanning two decades, CMS has a strong position locally.
-Managing partner specialises in business litigation and international arbitration matters.
+The team specialises in business litigation and international arbitration matters.
 The team also advises producers and operators from the cinema industry on various changes in cinematographic law.
 Lawyers also advise on the collective management of IP rights, copyright legislation and tax matters.

-With an established media practice Voicu & Filipescu manages a range of cases on behalf of advertisers, broadcasters and content producers.
+With an established media practice, Voicu & Filipescu manages a range of cases on behalf of advertisers, broadcasters and content producers.
 Clients described the team as a composition of “skilful lawyers, with valuable insight of the market and a very good understanding of legal matters”.
-Marta Popa directs the firm’s media department and advises on copyright shares, the distribution of themed channels and rating of audio-visual content.
+The firm’s media team advises domestic and international clients on copyright shares, distribution of themed channels and rating of audio-visual content.